 God not only places his protection on human life, he also claims our lives for himself.
 Every human is made as someone who should know God and live for him.
 The Westminster Shorter Catechism famously says that our chief end (that is, our great purpose) is "to glorify God and enjoy him forever".
 This theological perspective on life challenges many modern assumptions about a genuinely good life.
 Autonomy and choice are not the highest human aspirations.
 Yes, we have responsibilities and choices - but the goal is not merely to exercise that capacity, but rather to direct it toward God.
 Similarly, suffering is bad, but turning away from God is worse; so human suffering can serve the greater end of leading us to God.
 Paul speaks of this when he says that Christians "glory in our sufferings", because we see that through God's grace they can develop our character and direct us to God as our true hope (Romans 5:1-5).
 This challenges several of the assumptions that support the arguments for the legalisation of euthanasia.
 Freedom to choose to avoid suffering and to embrace death in our own timing do not make a well lived life.
-God often calls us to persevere through suffering for his sake.
+God often calls us to persevere through suffering for his sake.1

-Death and dving are inevitable because of sin.
+Death and dying are inevitable because of sin.
 God warned Adam that if he ate from the tree of the knowledge of good and evil he would certainly die.
 When Adam ate, God declared that humanity would now return to the dust from which we are made.
 In God's mercy, death did not come instantly, but it came.
 Human life is limited and there is no way that anyone can avoid the reality of death.
 Death is "the last enemy" (1Cor 15:26): that is, it continues its cruel dominion over humans throughout history.
-There is no escape from death until God brings human history to a close and puts all enemies under Christ's feet.
+There is no escape from deth until God brings human history to a close and puts all enemies under Christ's feet.
 Death not only ends human life, it fills it with pain.
 Bodies ache, breath labours, disease spreads, organs fail - all of this is an inevitable reality of life in this present age.
 This is not, in itself, an argument against euthanasia.
-It is, though, a reminder that legalising euthanasia can be a way of seeking to avoid the inevitable.
-Life, for all its joys and blessings, will also have pain and suffering.
-It is wiser to be prepared to face this rather than to plan to avoid it.
+It is simply a reminder that until the Lord returns, we cannot entirely avoid pain and suffering.
+That said, we will consider the importance of pain relief later in this paper.

 Death is inevitable but it does not have the final word.
 Jesus says, "I am the resurrection and the life.
 Those who believe in me, even though they die, will live, and everyone who lives and believes in me will never die" (John 11:25-26).
 The last enemy will, finally, be subdued.
 The end of 1 Corinthians 15 is filled with triumphant confidence springing from Jesus' resurrection.
 Yes, death has come to all because of Adam, but Christ has now been raised and his resurrection ensures his final victory over death and the resurrection of all who are in him (1 Cor 15:20-26).
-Believers will be transformed in the resurrection to be like Christ - imperishable, glorified, powerful, immortal - because they are transformed by the life-giving Spirit of Christ (1 Cor 15:42-53).
-The passage closes with the declaration of victory over sin and death: "thanks be to God!
-He gives us the victory through our Lord Jesus Christ" (1 Cor 15:57).
+Believers will be transformed in the resurrection to be like Christ.
+Before then, God's people will be with him in death (Philippians 1:21).